Connor Smith (footballer, born 1996)

-Connor Charles Smith (born 14 October 1996) is an English semi-professional footballer who plays as a winger for Marske United.
-He has played for Hartlepool United, Whitby Town, Spennymoor Town and York City.
+Connor Charles Smith (born 14 October 1996) is an English semi-professional footballer who plays as a winger for Whitby Town.
+He has played for Hartlepool United, Spennymoor Town, York City and Marske United.

 Early life

 Smith was born in Stockton-on-Tees, County Durham.

 Career

 Hartlepool United

 Smith joined the youth system of Hartlepool United at under-12 level.
 He started a two-year scholarship with the club in the summer of 2013.
 In May 2014, Smith was promoted to the first team for the final match of the 2013–14 season after impressing in his first year as a scholar.
 He came on as a substitute for Jonathan Franks in the second half of the 2–0 defeat to Exeter City.

 On 15 November 2016, Smith joined Northern Premier League Premier Division club Whitby Town on a one-month loan.
 He made his debut when starting Whitby's 3–2 home defeat to Goole in the Northern Premier League Challenge Cup, in which he was substituted on 59 minutes.
 He finished the loan with seven appearances.
 On 23 March 2017, Smith joined Northern Premier League Premier Division club Spennymoor Town on loan until the end of 2016–17.
 He made his debut two days later as a substitute in a 1–1 draw at home to Halesowen Town.